Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Servo.rst

 After the program executes, the servo will rotate from 0 degrees to 180 degrees, then reverse the direction so it rotates from 180 degrees to 0 degrees, and repeat these actions in an infinite loop.
 At this time, the steering gear can hardly feel the vibration.

 This code is based on pigpio.
-In the latest Raspberry Pi OS, “pigpio” library has been installed.
+In the latest Raspberry Pi OS, "pigpio" library has been installed.
 You only need to run the command to enable it.

 .. code-block:: console